 Other Events in Amsterdam and Netherlands

-Easter 2019 – Public holiday in the Netherlands on 22 Apr (Easter Monday).
+Easter 2020 – Public holiday in the Netherlands on 10 Apr (Easter Friday) and 13 Apr (Easter Monday).

 De Balie – The multimedia venue near Leidseplein in Amsterdam hosts regular events about current affairs, politics and culture.

-Keukenhof – The world famous tulip and flower park opens its doors for the season on 21 Mar 2019, running until 19 May 2019.
-The 2019 theme is Flower Power.
+Keukenhof – The world famous tulip and flower park opens its doors for the season on 21 Mar 2020, running until 10 May 2020.
+The 2020 theme is A World of Colours.

 Free Concerts in Amsterdam